 Every little bit of information helps – even if was rumored or if it is something that was mentioned unofficially.

 For people looking to start a case like this, how long does it usually take?
 How often is the outcome successful?

 It goes without saying, but every case is different.
 The length of the case and its outcome depend on the specifics of the case, on the patience of the client, and, to a certain extent, luck.

 For adoption cases in the US with identifying information, it can take anywhere from 4 hours to 2 weeks.
 For adoption cases in the US with non-identifying information, it can take 4 months to a year on average.
 For international adoptions, I have no idea!
 There are too many factors at play.
 We will find out!

-Are there any interesting idiosyncrasies that South Korean officials and law has that affect your investigation?
+Are there any interesting idiosyncrasies that South Korean officials and the law have that affect your investigation?

-There is also a great importance placed on bloodlines in South Korea.
-I have learned that family is everything and adoption is frowned upon, even when South Korean families are adopting babies that are in the state’s care in children’s homes.
+There is also great importance placed on bloodlines in South Korea.
+I have learned that family is everything and adoption are frowned upon, even when South Korean families are adopting babies that are in the state’s care in children’s homes.

 Apparently, they pose the question of “Why would you want to raise someone else’s child?”This is often because that child is not part of your own bloodline and, apparently, of less value to you.
 A South Korean adoptee may not be able to find work because the employer will ask about their family registry and relatives.
 The South Korean government became embarrassed that their reputation was that of a baby-exporting country.
 They changed their laws in 2012 and placed more restrictions on international adoptions and now many babies are abandoned, it seems.